mijinatdiscovery/NPHA-doctor-visits/README.md

 ## Results
 RandomForest, SVC has the highest training score.
-In terms of test accuracy, RandomForest again slightly outperforms the other models but all are fairly close.
+In terms of test accuracy, all are fairly the same.

 In the precision, recall, and f1 scores, RandomForest generally shows balanced performance across classes but struggles with Class 1.
 SVC shows slightly better performance for Class 2, which is the majority class, it might be better at identifying more common scenarios.